Knight1/VanMooof-Module/README.md

 ### Err 54 (no/bad SIM Card)

-The Module is looking for a SIM Card with a specific ICCID (Integrated Circuit Card Identifier).
+The module is looking for a SIM Card with a specific ICCID (Integrated Circuit Card Identifier).

 The Prefix of that is
 ```console